Penace/Modulist-Monorepo/README.md

-# RealEstateSaaS – Backend
+# Modulist – Backend

 ## Overview

-This is the official backend for the RealEstateSaaS platform.
+This is the official backend for the Modulist platform.
 It now uses a modular Express + MongoDB architecture with full support for:

 - Listings and pending approvals